-The question of whether we can infer the existence of material objects on the basis of our sense perception is a point of disagreement between Berkeley and Locke.
+The question of whether we can infer the existence of material objects on the basis of our sense perception is a point of their disagreement.

 Berkeley is showing that the claim that material objects exist must be an inference, not a perception.
 Locke's description of our experiences of primary and secondary qualities makes explicit the danger of relying on such an inference.